JuliaGeo/GeoInterface.jl/docs/src/background/sf.md

 # Simple Features
-Simple Features (SF) are OGC standards describing two dimensional geographic features, such as Points and Polygons and the relations between them.
+Simple Features ([SF](https://en.wikipedia.org/wiki/Simple_Features)) are OGC standards describing two dimensional geographic features, such as Points and Polygons and the relations between them.
-The standards describe a hierarchy of types (Part 1), an interface with SQL (Part II) and an SQL/MM extension with support for circular geometry.
+The standards describe a hierarchy of types (Part 1), a functional interface with SQL (Part II) and an SQL/MM extension with support for circular geometry types, such as `Circularstring`.

 ## Type hierarchy
 All types used here come from the SF.
 We added `Trait` to all geometry types here to distinguish them from actual geometry structs.